Steam and Diesel Driver Experience

-Have you ever dreamed about taking to the footplate of a steam or diesel locomotive, feeling the power of the engine as it hauls a train along a full size railway?
+Have you ever dreamt about taking to the footplate of a steam or diesel locomotive, feeling the power of the engine as it hauls a train along a full size railway?
 We can now offer you the opportunity to drive an engine from our home fleet, getting a truly authentic experience as you control the locomotive and train, complete with coaches behind, tackling our challenging gradients, obeying the signals and stopping at platforms.

 For £375 you'll be able to drive an ex-main line diesel locomotive a total of 16 miles whilst hauling some of our restored carriages.
 Your day will start at North Weald where you will meet your Driving Instructor and proceed to the locomotive, where you will be shown the controls and be given an explanation of what they do.